All Episodes

 And you paid them.

-Oh, folks, do you know the fire storm that's erupted here?
+Oh, folks, do you know the firestorm that's erupted here?

-Not I no, not the janitor thing.
+Not the janitor thing.

-That because it's none of Newt's business, and he's making discriminatory statements about circumstances he doesn't understand.
+That because it's none of Newt's business and he's making discriminatory statements about circumstances he doesn't understand.

-Well, why is it we had a job?
+Well, why is he got a job?

 And people say, well, easy for you to say.